guanw/ct-dns/README.md

 # ct-dns - Distributed Service Discovery System

 ct-dns aims to provide easy deployment of service discovery service.

-It exposes
+1. It supports following protocols

-- http server
+- http
-- grpc server
+- grpc

-for interfacing and supports
+2. It supports following storage options

 - dynamodb
 - etcd
 - redis
 - memory (mainly for testing it out)

-for storage options

-It also supports integrating with envoy as eds cluster with examples.
+3. It supports integrating with envoy as eds cluster with examples.

 # Development